MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/longjmp.md

 A call to **setjmp** causes the current stack environment to be saved in *env*.
 A subsequent call to **longjmp** restores the saved environment and returns control to the point immediately following the corresponding **setjmp** call.
 Execution resumes as if *value* had just been returned by the **setjmp** call.
 The values of all variables (except register variables) that are accessible to the routine receiving control contain the values they had when **longjmp** was called.
 The values of register variables are unpredictable.
 The value returned by **setjmp** must be nonzero.
 If *value* is passed as 0, the value 1 is substituted in the actual return.

+In C++ code, **longjmp** uses the same stack-unwinding semantics as exception-handling code.
+It is safe to use in the same places that exceptions can be raised.

 Only call **longjmp** before the function that called **setjmp** returns; otherwise the results are unpredictable.

 Observe the following restrictions when using **longjmp**: